Author: Jarod Bona

 It is rare that a straight price cut violates the antitrust laws.
 Of course, price-cuts based upon market-share requirements (loyalty discounts) or purchasing products from separate markets (bundling) present unique issues.

-But a straight price cut in a single market, no strings attached, is almost always pro-competitive.
+But a straight price cut in a single market, no strings attached, is usually pro-competitive.
 There are rare instances, however, where the antitrust laws will condemn such a price cut: When the price-cutter is a monopolist that cuts prices (1) below its own variable costs (roughly); and (2) there is a reasonable likelihood that it can recoup those loses by raising prices after extinguishing its competitors from the market.
+An agreement among multiple competitors to take turns cutting prices to eliminate another competitor could also create an antitrust issue.

 Companies don’t like it when their competitors cut prices and it often feels unfair.
 It may also seem like the price cuts are keeping you from competing.
 And it is possible that you have a claim for predatory pricing.
 But not likely.
 The stars have to align perfectly and the courts are, sensibly, skeptical of such claims.